-- 1. Any Ground-Mounted Solar Electric Installation which has reached the end of its useful life or has been abandoned shall be removed. - 2.
+- 1. Any Ground-Mounted Solar Electric Installation which has reached the end of its useful life, has been abandoned, or taken off line shall be removed. - 2.
 The owner or operator shall physically remove the installation no later than 150 days after the date of discontinued operations. - 3.
 The owner or operator shall notify the Special Permit Granting Authority by certified mail, of the proposed date of discontinued operations and plans for removal.